 During the warm months, there’s a good chance you’ll also see a string of volleyball nets set up courtesy of the folks behind Grayton Volleyball.
 Go say hi when you see them and ask about jumping in for a pickup game or two.

 Another group that meets nearby is Gulf Therapy.
 On the first and third Friday of the month, you can meet them at the Western Lake boat launch for an early morning paddle that kicks off at 7 AM.
 Don’t worry about your skill level, it’s open for anyone looking to connect with the community and “embrace the healing qualities of the Gulf.”
 No board?
 No problem.
 You can rent one through their website.
-Or join them afterwards at Black Bear Bread Co. and get to know some awesome 30A locals fresh off the water.
+Or join them afterward at Black Bear Bread Co. and get to know some awesome 30A locals fresh off the water.

 Art lovers, walk down to Grayton Beach’s latest landmark, the Grayt Wall, an enjoy the community’s collective artistic expression!